xpack-dev-tools/openocd-xpack/README-DEVELOPER.md

-The project has a dependency to a common **helper**, that is normally installed as a read-only dependency; **for development purposes**, to be able to make changes to the helper, clone the `xpack-develop` branch and link it to the central xPacks store:
+The project has a dependency to a common **helper**, that is normally installed as a read-only dependency; **for development purposes**, to be able to make changes to scripts in the helper, clone the `xpack-develop` branch and link it to the central xPacks store:

 ```sh
 rm -rf ~/Work/xpacks/xbb-helper-xpack.git && \